401(k) glossary: Your guide to retirement terminology

 Assets under management (AUM) fee

 These are fees that investment advisers and mutual funds charge as a percentage of the money they’re managing on your behalf.
-These might look like a tiny percentage — 1.37% is the industry average 1 — but their cumulative effect can cost retirement account holders thousands of dollars over the long run.
+These might look like a tiny percentage — 1.37% is the industry average 1 — but the cumulative effect can cost retirement account holders thousands of dollars over the long run.
 For more on these, read our 401(k) plan fees article.

 Auto-IRA